What is Dual Enrollment?

 Dual Enrollment is when a student takes a high school course, and in addition to earning high school credit, is also earning college credit.
 In order for the course to receive Dual Enrollment credit, the following must occur:

 What Dual Enrollment courses are available?Currently through the KHSD, general education and Career and Technical Education (CTE) courses are offered at various high school sites.
+In the Spring of 2021, 23 school sites were offering over 200 sections of dual enrolled courses.
 To obtain more information on your school’s Dual Enrollment opportunities, please visit your counselor and/or Assistant Principal of Instruction.
-Visit the Dual Enrollment Resources section to view the various courses being offered throughout the KHSD.
+You can also visit the Bakersfield College Early College website to see which courses are being offered at each site in the Kern High School District: https://www.bakersfieldcollege.edu/earlycollege/khsd

 What are the benefits of Dual Enrollment?